TheBloodMan49/S9-Reproductibility-of-experimentations/README.md

 You can find the results of the experimentations in the file [associativity_test](associativity/associativity_test_original.txt) or in the [releases](https://github.com/TheBloodMan49/S9-Reproductibility-of-experimentations/releases) section of this repository.

+## Replicability

+The results of the experimentations can vary depending on :
+- The Random Number Generator (RNG) used
+- Floating-point implementation of the target architecture
+- Compiler optimizations

 ## Build and Run

 ### Using your local Rust installation